-London, the capital and the largest city in the United Kingdom, is a multicultural metropolis.
-It has a rich history, vibrant culture, a mix of historical and modern architecture, and lush parks.
-Regardless of whether you are looking for unique spots to have a professional photoshoot in or would simply like to add some eye-catching shots to your Instagram feed, London has plenty to offer.
-It’s a photogenic city with so many photo opportunities that you may not know where to begin.
-So, let’s take a look at some of the best photography spots in London so that you can hit both popular sites and hidden gems that may not show up in a traditional guidebook.
+London, the capital and largest city in the United Kingdom, is a multicultural metropolis with a rich history, vibrant culture, a mix of historical and modern architecture, and lush parks.
+Whether you are planning a professional shoot or want to add some eye-catching frames to your Instagram feed, London has plenty to offer.
+It is so photogenic, with so many opportunities, that knowing where to begin is half the challenge.
+Here are ten of the best photography spots in the city, covering both the headline landmarks and the hidden gems a traditional guidebook tends to miss.

 1. Royal Naval College